 Back to the Beginning

-The Joliet Public Library has a long and rich history dating back to 1875 when the Joliet City Council established the Library and appointed our Board of Directors.
+The Joliet Public Library has a long and rich history dating back to 1876 when the Joliet City Council established the Library and appointed our Board of Directors.
 In 1902, the Library Board selected Daniel H. Burnham and Co. to design our brand new Ottawa Street building.
-A statue of Louis Joliet, our city’s founder, was placed on the lawn in 1904.
+A statue of Louis Joliet, our city’s namesake, was placed on the lawn in 1904.
 Since then the Ottawa Street Branch, also called the Main Library.

 - 1930s: Shortened library hours during the Great Depression and asked patrons to donate books